Shayhha/CryptoShredder/README.md

 # CryptoShredder - Secure File Management Utility

-CryptoShredder is a powerful tool designed to securely erase files, making data recovery virtually impossible.
-This application utilizes multiple passes and employs the Mersenne Twister random number generator to overwrite file contents with secure and random bytes.
-Developed in C++ with Qt framework, it features multi-threading for wiping multiple files and smart memory management for efficiency.
+CryptoShredder is a powerful tool designed for securely erasing files and encrypting/decrypting data.
+This application utilizes multiple passes to ensure thorough file erasure and employs AES encryption with key lengths of 128, 192, and 256 bits for robust data security.

+CryptoShredder has been developed using C++ in conjunction with the Qt framework, which provides a solid foundation for its functionality.
+It leverages multi-threading to efficiently wipe, encrypt and decrypt multiple files simultaneously, enhancing performance.
+Moreover, it incorporates smart memory management techniques to optimize resource utilization, ensuring efficient operation.

 ## Clone Repository: